 Get your cat used to you and the outside world as soon as you can.
 Socialization occurs best at around 12 weeks, and especially during the first 6 months.
 This means taking them on car trips, grooming them, and getting them used to you and life with you in general.
 This will help you out later when they’re not so afraid.

 Bringing Kitten Home

 When you first bring your little one home with you, they’ll definitely be scared and frightened.
+Especially if you have dogs.
 A new environment is intimidating, so start with one room.
 Put the food, scratching post, and bed in there.
 Slowly introduce your kitten to other areas of the house.
 If you see them tensing up, go a little more slowly and try not to startle them.

 Litter Box Training